-Enabling people to add their thoughts and opinions, their words to a page means that a site can grow and evolve with the community that it was built for, and that it becomes more interesting and valuable to other visitors.
+Enabling people to add their thoughts and opinions, their words to a page means that a site can grow and evolve with the community that it was built for and that it becomes more interesting and valuable to other visitors.

 Some very popular sites that allow for annotations include Flickr, Delicious, StumbleUpon, and YouTube, and the original intent behind Google may have been to build an annotation system.
 Knowing what other people are saying about a site or a photo or a video can be pretty interesting.

-A number of questions can be raised about annotations:
+Several questions can be raised about annotations: